 From prepping your dog or cat for a smooth drive to helping them feel comfortable during the appointment — and more — there’s plenty pet parents can do to ensure visiting the vet is an easy-going process for everyone.

-For these tips, we turned to Dr. Evan Antin, a practicing small animal, exotics and wildlife veterinarian at Conejo Valley Veterinary Hospital and member of Fetch by The Dodo’s Veterinary Advisory Board.
+For these tips, we turned to Dr. Evan Antin, a practicing small animal, exotics and wildlife veterinarian at Conejo Valley Veterinary Hospital and member of Fetch’s Veterinary Advisory Board.
 With his help, you’ll know the do’s and don’ts of the vet office’s waiting room and beyond.

 I recommend applying similar concepts for any pet travel.
 So for cats, I recommend setting out their carrier or crate days in advance of a veterinary appointment and making positive reinforcements associated with the carrier.
 For example, place treats and/or catnip inside of it.
 Utilizing pheromone sprays in the crate is also a good idea — especially on the day of the vet visit.